seemueller-io/toak/README.md

 4. Push to the branch
 5. Open a Pull Request

-### Contribution Guidelines
+### Guidelines
 - Write TypeScript code following the project's style
 - Include appropriate error handling
 - Add documentation for new features
 - Include tests for new functionality
 - Update the README for significant changes

+## Note

+This tool requires a git repository to function properly as it uses `git ls-files` to identify tracked files.

 ## License

+### GNU AFFERO GENERAL PUBLIC LICENSE
+Version 3, 19 November 2007
-MIT © 2024 Geoff Seemueller
+© 2024 Geoff Seemueller

-## Note

-This tool requires a git repository to function properly.